Most Haunted At The Slaughterhouse, Liverpool - Series 20, Episode 3 Review

 Not much happened in this room, apart from the team got a sense of unease and even described feeling dizzy.
 At one point resident demonologist Fred Batt stood up and almost toppled over.

-In what should have been a scary moment, Fred then made me laugh out loud when he began trying to communicate with the spirit.
+During what was a scary moment, Fred then got stuck into some of his trademark incantations.
 All of a sudden he came out with "a nomine patri et spiritus sancti.
 In the name of the father, the son and the holy spirit, come forward and meet us."

 It was an impressive supposed paranormal occurrence and seemed to shock Fred, he looked around for the cross and found it had moved to the other end of the row of chairs he had places it on.
 Fred speculated that this was the behaviour of the playful spirit of a child.

-The best part of the show for me, even funnier than Fred's latin was after a knife was seemingly thrown on the floor at the bottom of the staircase.
+The best part of the show for me was a laugh out loud moment was a knife was seemingly thrown on the floor at the bottom of the staircase.
 After discussing the incident, Yvette discovered that Karl and Glen had asked the spirit to through a knife and Yvette wasn't pleased.

 Yvette gave the pair an earful, being married to Yvette, Karl knew to keep quiet and let Glen take the worse of the dressing down, "you're a bunch of bloody kids sometimes, you're so bloody stupid."
 Speaking to Glen specifically, Yvette shouted "I can't believe that of you, these lot are all donkeys, but you..."